 - You can choose a thick or thin sliced bacon depending on how crunchy or chewy you want the bacon to be.
 Just keep in mind the flavor of the bacon, because each one will give a different end result.

-Variations for Canned Green Beans with Bacon
+Variations for Green Beans and Bacon

 - Adding a dash of red pepper flakes